 On the 26th of April, the Rockingham landed its troops at Okinawa, and it was immediately drawn into the warfare atmosphere witnessing several kamikaze attacks and even coming to the rescue of survivors.
 When the USS Terror had been crashed into by a suicide plane, the Rockingham ended up taking on board over 50 of their casualties.
 By May, the ship sailed in convoy to Ulithi, to Pearl Harbor, and, eventually, to San Francisco.
 At the last location, the vessel loaded up on troops and left in June to transport them to Eniwetok, Ulithi, and Manila.

 The Rockingham made another return to San Francisco, where it took on board more than 1,600 armed forces to carry to the very same locations.
-Upon arrival in the Philippines, the ship embarked on 1,500 military forces to transport to Japan, after which it was ordered to stop by Leyte and Samar in order to bring the veterans there back to the United States.
+Upon arrival in the Philippines, the ship embarked on 1,500 military forces to transport to Japan, after which it was ordered to stop by Leyte and Samar to bring the veterans there back to the United States.
 Continuing its transportation missions as part of Operation Magic Carpet, the Rockingham was to return to the Philippines once more to pick up servicemen, arriving at Los Angeles, California, in December and joining Joint Task Force 1 to show support for the operations preparing for the atomic bomb testing.
 The ship was eventually dismissed from Operation Crossroads, which was the codename for the nuclear weapons testing conducted at Bikini Atoll in 1946.
 The ship was commanded to operate alongside the United States 19th Fleet.